-The District's General Fund receives revenue from a variety of sources.
-Approximately 43% of its funding is derived from permit fees paid by stationary sources that emit air pollution; 27% from auto registration fees collected by the Department of Motor Vehicles (DMV) and distributed to air districts throughout the state in support of motor vehicle emission reduction programs; 17% from federal, local government and state subventions; 12% from sales tax; and 1% from other sources.
+The District's General Fund receives revenue from a variety of sources, including permit fees paid by stationary sources that emit air pollution; automobile registration fees collected by the state of California Department of Motor Vehicles (DMV) and distributed to air districts throughout the state in support of motor vehicle emission reduction programs; federal, local government and state subvention funds; and local sales tax.
 The General Fund does not receive property tax support as is the case for some other air districts.